 New Zealanders love their cars.
 In 2005, with 607 cars for every 1,000 people, the country ranked third in the world for car ownership after Luxembourg (647) and Iceland (632).
-Of people aged over 18, 82% of New Zealanders own cars, compared to 89% in the US, 80% in Britain and 70% in Australia.
+Of people aged over 18, 82% of New Zealanders owned cars, compared to 89% in the US, 80% in Britain and 70% in Australia.

 Historically, the car was the ideal transport solution for New Zealand’s small rural population, dispersed over a relatively large land area with rugged terrain.
 Low-density housing in towns and cities led to the car also being the favoured transport choice in urban areas.
-Only one city – Wellington – has an extensive suburban rail network and, while all major cities have suburban bus services, many people prefer the individual freedom that cars allow.
+Only one city – Wellington – has an extensive suburban rail network and, while all major cities have suburban bus services, many people prefer the freedom that cars allow.

 A 1912 car magazine listed a number of available makes, mostly names that have long since disappeared: the De Dion Bouton, the silent Sunbeam, a 10-horsepower Austin, the Siddeley-Deasy, the noiseless Napier, and the American Mitchell, Maxwell and Buick.
 Only Buick survived in the 2000s, and only in very small numbers in New Zealand.